 The immune system works to neutralize and remove pathogens like bacteria, viruses, parasites or fungi that enter the body, recognize and neutralize harmful substances from the environment, and fight against the body’s own cells that have changes due to an illness.
-(1)

 - “Non-self” substances are called antigens, which includes the proteins on the surfaces of bacteria, fungi and viruses.
-When the cells of the immune system detect the presence of an antigen, the immune system recalls stored memories in order to quickly defend itself against known pathogens.
+Cells of the immune system detect the presence of antigens and work to defend themselves.

 Immune System Diseases

 Before learning exactly how to boost your immune system, first understand that most immune disorders result from either an excessive immune response or an autoimmune attack.
 Disorders of the immune system include:

 - Allergies and Asthma: Allergies are a immune-mediated inflammatory response to normally harmless environmental substances known as allergens.
 The body overreacts to an allergen, causing an immune reaction and allergy symptoms.
 This can result in one or more allergic diseases such as asthma, allergic rhinitis, atopic dermatitis and food allergies.

 - Immune Deficiency Diseases: An immune deficiency disease is when the immune system is missing one or more of its parts, and it reacts too slowly to a threat.
 Immune deficiency conditions, like HIV/AIDS and drug-induced immune deficiency, are due to a severe impairment of the immune system, which leads to infections that are sometimes life-threatening.